 the online entrance counseling.
 The Master Promissory note is active for up to 10

 There are several options available.
 You can apply for an alternative student loan, which is credit based and will require a credit-worthy cosigner.
-Your parents may
+Additionally,

 for you and your family.